 This document offers Red Hat's policies around the conditions on which its technical support will be provided for RHEL High Availability clusters running on guest virtual machines of an IBM z Systems mainframe.
 Users of RHEL High Availability software components should adhere to these policies in order to be eligible to receive support from Red Hat with the appropriate product support subscriptions.

-Supported releases: Red Hat supports use of IBM z Systems z/VM guests as RHEL High Availability cluster members using RHEL 7 Update 4 and later - Specifically - using
+Supported releases: Red Hat supports use of IBM z Systems z/VM guests as RHEL High Availability cluster members under the following conditions:

 This support is subject to the other conditions laid out here in this policy and in the overall Red Hat support policies for RHEL and RHEL High Availability.

 - See also: Support policies for RHEL High Availability clusters

 - See also: Support policies - Platforms and architectures for cluster nodes

 Number of nodes: Red Hat supports RHEL High Availability clusters containing between two and four nodes running as IBM z Systems members.